spencertipping/infuse-js/doc/multiobject-src.md

 # Retrieval

 The `get` method returns an array of values for any existing key.
-It returns `undefined` for nonexistent keys.

 ```js
 methods.get = function (k) {